scottish-solene/helo-world/README.md

 # helo-world
 training
-I will need a lot it!
+I will need a lot of it!